 Mr. Esfandi has entered into an employment agreement which, among other terms, provides that his employment may be terminated by either himself or his employer on not less than six months' notice and his employer may terminate his employment forthwith by paying him in lieu of any unexpired period of notice a sum equivalent to the salary and contractual benefits he would have received during that period.
-The agreement provides for non-competition and non-solicitation of clients and suppliers restrictions for a period of three months following the date of his termination and non-solicitation of employee restrictions for a period of six months following the date of his termination.
-Under this agreement, if his employer had terminated his employment forthwith on March 31, 2024, then the total amount payable to Mr. Esfandi would have been £125,000 plus contractual benefits.
+The agreement provides for non-competition and non-solicitation of clients, suppliers and employee restrictions during the notice period and non-solicitation of clients, suppliers and employees restrictions for a period of six months following the date of his termination.
+Under this agreement as amended, if his employer had terminated his employment, then the total amount payable to Mr. Esfandi would have been £200,000 plus contractual benefits.

-Under the terms of the PSU Plan, if Mr. Esfandi had resigned effective March 31, 2024, and was not considered a "good leaver", then the amount paid out would have been \$633,717 and, if Mr. Esfandi (i) had been terminated without cause with the beginning of the notice period on March 31, 2024, and was not considered a "good leaver", or (ii) after a change of control had resigned with good reason (including if the Company ceases to be a public company) effective March 31, 2024, then in each such case the amount paid out would have been \$717,113.
+Under the terms of the PSU Plan, if Mr. Esfandi had resigned effective March 31, 2025, and was not considered a "good leaver", then the amount paid out would have been \$311,657 and, if Mr. Esfandi (i) had been terminated without cause with the beginning of the notice period on March 31, 2025, and was not considered a "good leaver", or (ii) after a change of control had resigned with good reason (including if the Company ceases to be a public company) effective March 31, 2025, then in each such case the amount paid out would have been \$328,687.